iturdikulov/notes/Wikipedia-Glossary_of_computer_science.md

 ### Booting
 &#10;
 The procedures implemented in starting up a computer or computer appliance until it can be used.
 It can be initiated by hardware such as a button press or by a software command.
 After the power is switched on, the computer is relatively dumb and can read only part of its storage called read-only memory.
 There, a small program is stored called firmware.
 It does power-on self-tests and, most importantly, allows access to other types of memory like a hard disk and main memory.
 The firmware loads bigger programs into the computer's main memory and runs it.
-Check also [[boot_sector|boot sector]].
+Check also [[boot_sector]].

 ## C